Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 Tips:

-- Promote your products and educate both consumers and buyers on their scientifically-proven health benefits as well as their positive social and ecological benefits.
-Take a look at the website of the company B’Ayoba (Zimbabwe) for an example of simple and effective communication on both technical and impact data in regard to their baobab products.
+- Promote your products and educate both consumers and buyers on their scientifically proven health benefits as well as their positive social and ecological benefits.
+Look at the website of the company B’Ayoba (Zimbabwe) for an example of simple and effective communication on both technical and impact data about their baobab products.

 - Find out about the local practices in your country in relation to botanicals supporting specific health goals.
 Traditional uses can be a good starting point when choosing new ingredients.
 For new ingredients, check if there is a history of medicinal use of at least 30 years.
 15 years of these years need to be in the EU.
 If you cannot find a history of safe use, find out if you can access the food supplement part of the market with your ingredient.